 - Flowers

 Some plans — particularly those described as guaranteed plans — do cover disbursements in full, regardless of what they cost at the time of the funeral.
 Others cover only the funeral director's fees, leaving your family to cover any shortfall in third-party costs.
-Always read the small print carefully, or ask an NAFD-accredited funeral director to walk you through what's included.
+Always read the small print carefully, or use our /funeral-cost-calculator/ to estimate the full cost of a funeral in your area, then ask an NAFD-accredited funeral director to walk you through what's included.
 Find a trusted funeral director near you.

 FCA Regulation: What Changed in July 2022